koral--/android-gradle-localization-plugin/README.md

 * `allowEmptyTranslations` - default=`false`, if set to true then empty values are permitted
 * `outputFileName` - default=`strings.xml`, XML file name (with extension) which should be generated as an output
 * `outputIndent` - default=`  `(two spaces), character(s) used to indent each line in output XML files
+* `skipInvalidName` - default=`false`, if set to true then rows with invalid key names will be ignored instead of throwing an exception
+* `skipDuplicatedName` - default=`false`, if set to true then rows with duplicated key names will be ignored instead of throwing an exception.
+First rows with given key will be taken into account.

 #### Migration from previous versions:
 Versions older than 1.0.7 provided `escapeBoundarySpaces` option, which defaulted to true.
 Currently strings are always escaped when corresponding *parsed* CSV ceil contains leading or trailing spaces, but such spaces are stripped by default CSV strategy.
 So effectively strings are trimmed by default.
 If you want to include mentioned spaces in output set appropriate `csvStrategy`.